Eating fish, as part of a balanced diet, offers several nutritional benefits. But, how do the mercury levels in fish impact your health?

 (800) USC-CARE (800-872-2273)

-“It’s a real concern if you’re not careful about limiting the amount and frequency of eating fish known to have high levels of mercury,” says Jennifer R. Boozer, DO, a family medicine physician at Keck Medicine of USC.
+“It’s a real concern, if you’re not careful about limiting the amount and frequency of eating fish known to have high levels of mercury,” says Jennifer Boozer, DO, a family medicine physician at Keck Medicine of USC and clinical associate professor of family medicine at the Keck School of Medicine of USC.

-If you’re not in an at-risk category and want to eat more than three servings of fish a week, stick to fish that are in the “best choices” category, and opt for farm-raised American fish whenever possible.
+If you’re not in an at-risk category and want to eat more than three servings of fish per week, stick to fish that are in the “best choices” category, and opt for farm-raised American fish, whenever possible.
 U.S. farmed fish and shellfish are required to meet state and federal standards; these are some of the most stringent in the world, according to NOAA.

 by Anne Fritz